PoDiax/Vintage-Story-Docker-Server/README.md

 1. Clone the repository to your local machine.
 2. Ensure Docker and Docker Compose are installed on your system.
-3. Set the environment variable `DATA_PATH` to define where the server should save generated data.
+3. Set the environment variable `DATA_PATH` to define where the server should save generated data (Configs etc.).
 You can define this in a `.env` file or directly when running the container.

    Example `.env` file:
    ```plaintext